Learn to Dance in the Rain

 Oi, you!
 Yes, you.
 Look in the mirror - that’s who’s in your way

-It’s okay to lose once in a while - things don’t always work out.
-The trick is not to make a habit of it
+5. It’s okay to lose once in a while - things don’t always work out.
+The trick is to learn from the disappointment

 So, work on these tips, get out of your own way and every now and again dance in the rain.
 Let go of the little things and don’t let problems rain on your parade!